Kwessler93/CreditRisk-Personal/README.md

 - Removed or imputed missing values
 - One-hot encoded categorical features
 - Standardized and normalized numerical data
-- Prepared a modeling-ready dataset using `StandardScaler`
-- Saved cleaned and preprocessed in a sqlite databse and CSV file
+- Saved cleaned and preprocessed data in a sqlite databse and CSV file

 ### 3. Model Development
 We implemented and evaluated the following models: